List of The Librarian characters: Eve Baird

 A counter-terrorism agent who is selected by the Library as the first Guardian in 10 years.
 She is generally given her rank and called "Colonel Baird".
 The source of her first name is revealed in "And Santa's Midnight Run": She was born at midnight on Christmas Eve.
 In the series finale of The Librarians, Baird undergoes the tethering ceremony to spiritually tie her to the Library making her an immortal and filling the vacancy left after Charlene's death.

-Description

 Rebecca Romijn said she was attracted to the role because she "grew up loving Indiana Jones", and was even more "in love with [the series] because of the comic tone" Romijn was nominated for Saturn Awards for her portrayal of the character in 2015 and 2016.